geo200cn/geo200cn.github.io/index.md

 ## Giving Credit

 The following websites were used in the construction of this course website.
-My gratitude to the people who invested their time and effort in developing and offering these valuable resources to the public
+My gratitude to the people who invested their time and effort in developing and offering these valuable resources to the public.

 * Robert Hijman's [Spatial Data Science with R](https://rspatial.org/)
 * Manuel Gimond's [Intro to GIS and Spatial Analysis](https://mgimond.github.io/Spatial/index.html)